Applies to: KNA, KMA, KWA

 SKIPPED.

-will use the antivirus program.
+by the antivirus program.

 There are five possible results of a check of content by the antivirus: